tomordonez/tomordonez.github.io/_posts/2017-11-04-linkedin-xray-search-googler.md

 <p>&nbsp;</p>

 Activate the macro with the shortcut `Ctrl+Shift+P` and typing `Reg Replace: Googler Linkedin CSV`.

 Then open the CSV file in Excel.

-cro with the shortcut `Ctrl+Shift+P` and typing `Reg Replace: Googler Linkedin CSV`.

-Then open the CSV file in Excel.